 On the east bay, check out Bristol Oyster Bar.
 Housed in a historic building in downtown Bristol, they offer fresh, local oysters along with a farm-fresh, seasonal menu.
 Another historic dining option in Bristol is DeWolf Tavern, serving contemporary American cuisine on the waterfront in what was once the DeWolf Rum Distillery building.
 Another great spot on Bristol Harbor is the Lobster Pot, where you can enjoy classic New England dishes, especially seafood, with a contemporary twist.

 In the Warwick area, check out Chapel Grille in Cranston for a Mediterranean Italian-influenced menu.
-You can enjoy classic New England dishes in a casual setting on the bay at Top of the Bay Restaurant in Warwick.
-Also in Warwick is Tree House Tavern, which features scratch cooking, house-made desserts, and seasonal cocktails in a charmingly decorated 1800’s farmhouse.
+You can enjoy classic RI wieners and coffee milk at Sam's New York System or sit outside in the charming grounds of the Tree House Tavern, as well as eye catching decor inside of this 1800's farmhouse.
+They feature scratch cooking, house-made desserts, and delicious seasonal cocktails

 The Newport area is packed with wonderful dining options.
 Here are a few to consider.
 Try the historic White Horse Tavern, America’s oldest restaurant, and a National Historic Landmark.
 They serve an upscale dining experience featuring local produce and seafood in a building that’s been serving guests since 1673.
 For alfresco dining with amazing views of Narragansett Bay, try The Lawn at Castle Hill Inn and enjoy regional cuisine, fresh seafood, and seasonal cocktails.
 Visit Cara at The Chanler at Cliff Walk for a Forbes 4-star dining experience in a sophisticated atmosphere overlooking the Atlantic Ocean.